 A reasonable empirical regimen could consist of ciprofloxacin and clindamycin.
-Clindamycin is particularly useful in the treatment of necrotizing soft tissue infections due to its spectrum of gram-positive and anaerobic activity.
+Clindamycin is particularly useful in treating necrotizing soft tissue infections due to its gram-positive and anaerobic activity spectrum.

-In animal models of streptococcal infection, clindamycin has been shown to produce higher response rates than penicillin or erythromycin, even in the context of deferred treatment.
+In animal models of streptococcal infection, clindamycin has produced higher response rates than penicillin or erythromycin, even in deferred treatment.

-Other possible options include ampicillin / sulbactam, ticarcillin / clavulanate, or piperacillin / tazobactam in combination with an aminoglycoside and metronidazole or clindamycin.
+Other possible options include ampicillin/sulbactam, ticarcillin/clavulanate, or piperacillin/tazobactam combined with aminoglycoside metronidazole or clindamycin.
 Vancomycin can be used to provide coverage for methicillin-resistant Staphylococcus aureus (MRSA).

-In cases associated with sepsis syndrome, treatment with intravenous immunoglobulin (IVIG), which is believed to neutralize superantigens (eg, Streptotoxins A and B) to mitigate exaggerated cytokine response, has been shown to be a good adjuvant for adequate antibiotic coverage and complete surgical debridement.
+In cases associated with sepsis syndrome, treatment with intravenous immunoglobulin (IVIG), which is believed to neutralize superantigens (e.g., Streptotoxins A and B) to mitigate exaggerated cytokine response, is a promising adjuvant for adequate antibiotic coverage and complete surgical debridement.

 Surgical diagnosis and debridement:

-In the case of a presumptive diagnosis based on a clinical examination or diagnostic study, the definitive diagnosis of Fournier gangrene is made by examining the patient under anesthesia followed by an incision in the area of greatest clinical concern.
+In the case of a presumptive diagnosis based on a clinical examination or diagnostic study, the definitive diagnosis of Fournier gangrene is made by examining the patient under anesthesia, followed by an incision in the area of most significant clinical concern.

 If frankly gangrenous tissue is found or the purulence is drained, the diagnosis of Fournier’s gangrene is established.

-In this case, obtain an incisional biopsy sample of the deep fascia for evaluation of the frozen section to exclude early necrotizing disease.
+In this case, obtain an incisional biopsy sample of the deep fascia to evaluate the frozen section to exclude early necrotizing disease.

 Extirpating the necrotic tissue:

 Once the diagnosis of Fournier gangrene is established, all the necrotic tissue must be removed.
-In a large retrospective review of 379 patients, Sugihara et al. Confirmed the view that early surgical intervention reduces mortality.
+In an extensive retrospective review of 379 patients, Sugihara et al. Confirmed the view that early surgical intervention reduces mortality.

-Those who underwent an earlier intervention had a lower mortality rate (odds ratio, 0.38) than those whose intervention was delayed 3 days or later.
+Those who underwent an earlier intervention had a lower mortality rate (odds ratio, 0.38) than those whose intervention was delayed three days later.

-The skin must be widely opened to expose the full extent of subcranial and fascial tissue necrosis underlying.
+The skin must be widely opened to expose the full extent of underlying subcranial and fascial tissue necrosis.

-All fascial planes that separate easily with a blunt dissection should be considered involved and, therefore, excised.
-The dissection should be carried out to include bleeding tissues (ie, tissue that is well vascularized).
+All fascial planes that separate easily with a blunt dissection should be considered involved and excised.
+The dissection should be carried out to include bleeding tissues (i.e., the tissue that is well vascularized).

-Samples of excised tissue will be sent for aerobic and anaerobic cultures and a histological evaluation.
+Excised tissue samples will be sent for aerobic and anaerobic cultures and a histological evaluation.

-Given the characteristic thrombosis of the nutrient vessels, the skin that covers it has an altered blood supply and should be removed if it is significantly undermined.
+Given the characteristic thrombosis of the nutrient vessels, the skin covering it has an altered blood supply and should be removed if significantly undermined.

 The authors strongly recommend radical excisional debridement (see image below) with electrocautery to reduce the considerable loss of operative blood if the area of involvement is extensive.